WindowsAppsTeam15/WinUniversalApps/README.md

 -   **Log In / Register view** when successfully registered / logged it redirects to the Initial view;

 -   **Nearby Restaurants view** – a map view displaying the current location of the user and the restaurants around.
-We should think of having sort description of a restaurant, when user taps the sign of the specific place.
-We can also use double touch on the map marker to redirect to the ‘Restaurant Details’ view;
+Short description of a restaurant is shown, when the user taps the sign of the specific place.
+Double tap on the map marker redirects to the ‘Add New Restaurant’ view;

 -   **Add New Restaurant view** – It will have textboxes for Name, Category, Short description of the restaurant.
 It will also have five textboxes for the special dishes in the menu.
-It will have slider for rating and button ‘Take Photo’ that will activate the device camera.
+It will have slider for rating and button ‘Upload Photo’.
+The user can take a new photo or upload one from library.
 The coordinates will be send automatically according to the location of the user.
-When finished Add, it redirects to the ‘Nearby Restaurants’ view;

--   **Restaurant Details view** – similar as the above, but instead of TextBoxes, it will have TextBlocks displaying the content.
-We can implement the Swipe left and right to navigate to nearby restaurants.
-We will try to merge here the **Edit Restaurant view** – it will have the edited field converted to TextBox instead of TextBlock ready to be filled in.
-Edit submit will be lost focus on the specific field;
+-   **Restaurant Details view** – We can implement the Swipe left and right to navigate to nearby restaurants;

 -   **See All Restaurants view** – listing all the restaurants or all the results from a search.
 When Tapped / Clicked on a restaurant it shows the ‘Restaurant Details’ view;